 Some would call them “designer chickens” in the poultry world while others consider them lap chickens because of their calm nature.
 Whether you are looking for a pet chicken or a beauty for the coop, one thing’s for sure, you can’t go wrong with Lavenders.

 Lavenders are large sized birds with a broad body, upright stance, and a deep curved back giving them a heavyset and compact appearance.

 Lavender Orpingtons are heavily feathered birds but their plumage is described as tight which means that it sits close to the body.

-The slim feathers create a contoured appearance and also make these chickens smooth to the touch.
+The slim feathers create a contoured appearance and also make these Lavender Orpington chickens smooth to the touch.

 Lavender chickens have blue or slate-colored legs and feet that are not feathered.
-If they are bred with feathers on the shanks, they are not accepted in the show ring.
+Some will have few feathers on their shanks, but if they are bred with feathers on the shanks, they are not accepted in the show ring.